The debt collection industry generates $11 billion a year from the 70 million Americans who haven’t or can’t pay their bills.

 If the collection agency accepts your terms, get it in writing before making payments.
 There should be written proof on how much will be paid and by what date that amount must be paid.

-Rule 3: There Is A Statute Of Limitations
+Rule 6: There Is a Statute of Limitations

-Creditors have a certain amount of time – six years in most states – to collect a debt before the statute of limitations runs out and they can no longer get a court judgment against you.
-You still owe the money and debt collectors may still attempt to collect it, but not with the help of a court judgment.
+Creditors have a certain amount of time – 4-6 years in most states – to collect a debt before the statute of limitations runs out and they can no longer get a court judgment against you.
+You still owe the money and debt collectors may still attempt to get it from you, but they will have lost the help of a court judgment in attempting to collect.

 If you make a payment or agree to a repayment plan, you could restart the clock on the statute of limitations.